 In totality, the poem has 9-couplets and 2-triplets.
 The initial stanza commences with a triplet, followed by couplets.

 And, in parting from you now

 Is but a dream within a dream

 In the first stanza, the narrator demands a farewell kiss on the brow.
-Although, the kiss indicates parting of ways, in case of Poe, it’s usually a melancholic ending.
+Although the kiss indicates the parting of ways, in the case of Poe, it’s usually a melancholic ending.
 As luck would have it, the narrator seems to be parting ways with his significant other permanently.
 As they part their respective ways, the narrator affirms that her notion was correct all along; his days with her were just a dream.
-The narrator realizes the fact afterwards as they part their ways.
+The narrator realizes the fact afterward as they part their ways.
 The narrator is in through awe as to how time flew which they spent together.
-It was a la trance state, a dreamy affair which ended abruptly for the narrator.
+It was a la trance state, a dreamy affair that ended abruptly for the narrator.
 As a result, he wonders if this time was measurable quality or just a figment of his imagination.
 It seems that the narrator has come to terms with the hard reality of life and beginning to learn the ropes.

 In the concluding lines, the poet has finally come to terms with reality.
 He feels that the woman hit the nail on the head when he asserted that his life was just a dream/ quasi-reality.
 Stepping out from the tunnel vision of the poem, this also applies to each and every individual.

 The poet then brings the central theme of the poem in the concluding lines.
 He contends that all human existence is just a part of an elaborate dream encapsulated into a compartmentalized dream.